-Now, suppose we have only one pair of conjugate alien, {\it i.e.}, negative-helicity, modes at $k_{min}$ much smaller than the injection wavenumber $k_{in}$, and that there is no negative temperature state to support a conventional inverse energy cascade argument {\it a la} K67.
-Will energy abruptly turn to cascade forwardly, or there should be a transitional behavior?
-To get illumination, one may apply to the arguments and thought experiment presented at the end of \S\ref{sec:HTaAE}.
-Consider Eqs. (\ref{eq:QK}) and (\ref{eq:abK}) with $\alpha>0$ and $\beta>0$, and suppose energy is injected at some intermediate $k_{in}$.
-These alien modes may help transfer extra positive helicity nonlocally to small scales, by which, though, their own negative helicity (and energy) would have to increase.
-The growth of these alien modes is allowed, even in the sense of AE, with $\alpha/\beta$ approaching $k_{min}$.
-[Note that $k$ can be larger than $\alpha/\beta$, since the alien modes are restricted to $k_{min}$, unlike the full system discussed by \citet{k73}; or, in another word, \citet{k73} could not let $\alpha/\beta$ approach $k_{min}$ because of other ``alien'' modes which otherwise would have negative energy.]
-There may or may not be a nonzero forward nonlocal transfer of energy to small scales in the infinite Reynolds number limit --- depending on the strength of the nonlocal beating of the alien modes, the statement, ``the direct helicity cascade carries also a residual, nonconstant flux of kinetic energy toward small scales ... vanishes in the high Reynolds number limit'' of \citet{bmt12}, may still or may no longer hold.
+Note that $k$ can be larger than $\alpha/\beta$ even though $U_K^-(k)=1/(\alpha-\beta k)$, since the alien mode in this sector is restricted below , actually, as said, the $c=-$ sector of Eq. (\ref{eq:QK}) being only for $k_c=k_{min}$ now, unlike the traditional symmetrically truncated system with $\alpha/\beta>k_{max}$ as discussed by \citet{k73}; or, in another word, \citet{k73} could not let $\alpha/\beta$ approach $k_c$ from above, because he had other larger-$k$ alien modes which otherwise would have negative energy for $k>\alpha/\beta$. \textit{Thus, adding such a single alien excludes the negative-temperature state, but the single alien can carry the energy condensating there as a particular form of OCSDS.} And, one probably can carefully design a simulation by adding an alien to the smallest $k$ of \citet{bmt12}'s simulation and still get inverse transfer of energy.
+When we gradually increase the number of aliens starting from $k_{min}$ to the condensation wavenumber $k_c\ge k_{min}$, there may or may not be a nonzero forward nonlocal transfer of energy to small scales in the infinite Reynolds number limit; or, in another word, depending on the strength of the nonlocal kicking of the alien modes, the energy accompanying the forward helicity transfer may or may not vanish as the wavenumber goes to infinity: It may not be impossible that, on average, a single alien could remotely ``kick'' the small scales by ``stirring'' up vortex stretching over the field, making the solution rougher and that causing some finite energy dissipation.